The-SamminAter/product-checker/README.md

 This is a re-write of TheLinuxChoice's UserRecon, which is (mostly) broken.
 This re-write has some extra features, and will (hopefully) be more easy to maintain and add onto.

+I suggest using this on on a shell with a black background (for visibility)

 ### To-do:

 - [x] Colors/coloring